Purpose and Procedures

 All rejections are made by the Requester after manual inspection of each Provider’s responses.
 COUHES requests that if an MIT-based Requester does not review a HIT within one week after completion, the HIT should be automatically accepted the Provider should be compensated.
 Also, Requesters should not use data from rejected (i.e. uncompensated) HITs in any publications.

-There will be no benefits to completing a HIT on Mechanical Turk beyond the promised compensation.
+There will be no direct benefits to completing a HIT on Mechanical Turk.